microsoftgraph/msgraph-sdk-design/GraphResponse.md

 ### GraphResponse< T >

-This derives from non generic GraphResponse and provides a method of derialization using a function called `GetResponseObjectAsync()`
+This derives from non generic GraphResponse and provides a method of deserialization using a function called `GetResponseObjectAsync()`

 ```csharp